 We may consider recommending support for well-crafted proposals in cases where the proponent has clearly demonstrated that adoption of the requested proposal will protect shareholder interests or enhance shareholder value.

 AEW carefully reviews executive compensation, as we believe that this is an important area in which the board’s priorities and effectiveness are revealed.
 Executives should be compensated with appropriate base salaries and incentivized with additional long-term awards in cash or preferably stock, vesting over a minimum of 3 years when their performance and that of the company warrant such rewards.
 We believe that compensation should be closely aligned with company performance, with reference to compensation paid by the company’s peers, and compensation programs should be designed to promote sustainable shareholder returns while discouraging excessive risk-taking.
 Votes to set minimum senior director ownership, for example as a % of salary will generally be supported.
 We believe that clawbacks should be triggered, at a minimum, in the event of a restatement of financial results or similar revision of performance indicators upon which bonuses were based.
-CEO compensation will preferably have some link to total and relative shareholder return and AEW will generally approve a compensation link to ESG performance improvement.
+CEO compensation will preferably have some link to total and relative shareholder return and AEW will generally approve a compensation link to ESG performance improvement as a marker of enhancement of long-term value.
 In markets where shareholder approval of executive compensation is not required by law, AEW will generally support shareholder resolutions requesting a company adopt an advisory vote on executive compensation.

 Companies may ask their shareholders to vote on a variety of different types of transactions, including mergers, acquisitions, re-incorporations and reorganizations involving business combinations, liquidations and the sale of all or substantially all of a company’s assets.
 Voting on such proposals involves considerations unique to each transaction.
 Therefore, our vote on proposals to effect these types of transactions will be determined on a case-by-case basis.